• Skip to primary navigation

 You may not always be reading books, but reading scripts and getting to act can be the best of both worlds if you like entertainment.

-Not everyone likes to read books aloud, but with a nice voice, you can make money reading books!
+Not everyone likes to read books aloud, but with a nice voice, you can make money reading books rather than writing reviews.

 You can record audio versions of your favorite books or any other text and make some extra cash in the process.

-Some of these jobs pay well, but there are also a lot of inconsiderate companies out there who will pay peanuts when you’re not well known in the field.
+Some of these jobs pay well, but there are also a lot of inconsiderate companies out there that will pay peanuts when you’re not well-known in the field.

 So if you’re a beginner in this field, then you’ll need a lot of patience and persistence to get good jobs.